-Except as provided in this provision, if We offer health insurance coverage in the small group market in connection with a group health plan, We will renew or continue the coverage in force at the option of the Policyholder.
+Except as provided in this provision, if We offer health insurance coverage in the small group market or large group market in connection with a group health plan, We will renew or continue the coverage in force at the option of the Policyholder.

-We may cancel, nonrenew or discontinue health insurance coverage offered in connection with this Group Policy in the small group market if:
+We may nonrenew or discontinue health insurance coverage offered in connection with this Group Policy in the small group market or large group market if:

-1. The Policyholder has failed to pay premiums or payments in accordance with the terms of this Group Policy or if We have not received timely premium payments;

-- 2. The Policyholder has performed an act or practice that constitutes fraud or has made an intentional misrepresentation of material fact under the terms of this Group Policy coverage; - 3.
-The Policyholder has failed to comply with a material plan provision relating to employer payment or group health plan participation rules; - 4.
+- The Policyholder has failed to pay premiums or contributions in accordance with the terms of this Group Policy or if We have not received timely premium payments; - The Policyholder has performed an act or practice that constitutes fraud or has made an intentional misrepresentation of material fact under the terms of this Group Policy coverage; - 3.
+The Policyholder has failed to comply with a material plan provision relating to employer contribution or group health plan participation rules; - 4.
 We are ceasing to offer coverage in that group market in accordance with this provision and applicable state law; or - 5.
 There is no longer any enrollee in connection with this Group Policy who lives, resides, or works in the service area of the Provider Network provided for this Group Policy.

-We may not discontinue offering a particular type of group health insurance coverage offered in the small group market unless in accordance with applicable state law and unless:
+We may not discontinue offering a particular type of group health insurance coverage offered in the small group market or large group market unless in accordance with applicable state law and unless:

-- 1. We provide notice to each Policyholder, participant, and beneficiary provided coverage of this type in that group market of the discontinuation at least 90 days prior to the date of the discontinuation of the coverage; - 2.
-We offer to each Policyholder provided coverage of this type in the market the option to purchase any other health insurance coverage currently being offered by Us to a group health plan in the market; and - 3.
-We act uniformly without regard to the claims experience of those Policyholders or any health status-related factor of any participants or beneficiaries covered or new participants or beneficiaries who may become eligible for the coverage.
+- We provide notice to each Policyholder, participant, and beneficiary provided coverage of this type in that group market of the discontinuation at least 90 days prior to the date of the discontinuation of the coverage; - 2.
+We offer to each Policyholder provided coverage of this type in the market the option to purchase any other health insurance coverage currently being offered by Us to a group health plan in the market; and - We act uniformly without regard to the claims experience of those Policyholders or any health status-related factor of any participants or beneficiaries covered or new participants or beneficiaries who may become eligible for the coverage.

-We may not discontinue offering all health insurance coverage in the small group market, unless in accordance with applicable state law and unless:
+We may not discontinue offering all health insurance coverage in the small group market, the large group market, or both the small group market and the large group market, unless in accordance with applicable state law and unless:

-- 1. We provide notice of discontinuation to the Idaho Department of Insurance and to each Policyholder, participant, and beneficiary covered at least 180 days prior to the date of the discontinuation of coverage; - 2.
-We provide notice to the Director of the Idaho Department of Insurance at least three (3) working days prior to the notice to the affected employers - 3.
-All health insurance issued or delivered for issuance in Idaho in the group market or markets is discontinued and coverage under the health insurance coverage in the group market or markets is not renewed.
+- We provide notice of discontinuation to the Wyoming Insurance Commissioner and to each Policyholder, participant, and beneficiary covered at least 180 days prior to the date of the discontinuation of coverage; and - All health insurance issued or delivered for issuance in Wyoming in the group market or markets is discontinued and coverage under the health insurance coverage in the group market or markets is not renewed.